-When you pet has a dental cleaning with us, they will have a full physical exam in the morning, and then be placed under full gas anesthesia.
-This allows us to get the most extensive exam, perform radiographs (x-rays), and offers protection of their airway.
-They will be monitored constantly while one of our veterinary technicians takes radiographs.
-Each surface of each tooth will then then scaled, polished, and probed to clean and check for any potential problems.We pride ourselves on having digital dental radiographs, which is the highest standard of care today.
-Radiographs allow us to “see” beneath the gumline, where the majority of the problems and pain lie!
-If we see a problem on our exam or x-rays, we will notify you and may need to schedule a second procedure.
-This is for the safety of your pet, so they can be under anesthesia for less time at one sitting, and it allows us more planning of the surgery or care needed.
+When you pet has a dental cleaning with us, they will have a full physical exam in the morning, and then be placed under gas anesthesia.
+This allows us to get the most extensive exam, perform radiographs, and offers protection of their airway.
+Radiographs are critical as they allow us to "see" beneath the gum line, where the majority of the problems and pain lie!
+Each surface of each tooth will then be scaled (cleaned), polished, and probed to check for any potential problems.

 Why do we use general anesthesia?

-DermatologyItchy dogs and cats are one of the most common reasons owners bring their pets to the vet.
+Itchy dogs and cats are one of the most common reasons owners bring their pets to the vet.
 We understand itching is not only irritating for them, it's very frustrating for you as the owner!
-The most common causes of itching are fleas and allergies.
-Allergies can result from food, the environment (hay fever, dander, molds etc.) and from surfaces or fabrics.
+The most common causes of itching are fleas, skin infections, and allergies.
 Our primary goal when working up dermatology cases is to make your pet comfortable.
 This is achieved primarily through different diagnostic tests to understand the cause of the itching so we know how to stop it.
 We utilize a multimodal approach to treat your pet including topical therapy like shampoos, supplements such as fish oils, and new advancements in pharmaceuticals.

-LaboratoryWe have a fully functional lab to help diagnose ailments right away, leading to faster treatment and a quicker return to normal for your pet.
-We have the capability to run routine blood work, perform ear cytologies, fecal float examinations, cytologies of skin masses (FNA), and analysis of the urine sediment.
+We have a fully functional in-clinic lab to help diagnose ailments right away, leading to faster treatment and a quicker return to normal for your pet.
+Our capabilities include routine and some specialized blood tests, ear cytologies, fecal float examinations, cytology of skin masses (FNA), and analysis of the urine.
 There are also many other laboratory tests we can send off to a reference lab to help diagnose a specific condition.
 These typically take 1-3 days to get results back, and can sometimes be more cost effective.

-If needed, we can work with different compounding companies to acquire products that are less common and more convenient dosing.
+If needed, we can work with different compounding companies to acquire products that are less common and more convenient in dosing.
 For example, some pills can be made into gels that are applied to the skin for easier administration, or into “tiny tabs” so they are smaller in size.
-If you’d prefer to fill a prescription that we do carry at an online pharmacy instead of with us, we a have a once a year $15 prescription transfer fee to offset the time of transferring the prescription paperwork.
+If you’d prefer to fill a prescription that we do carry at a third party online pharmacy instead of with us, we a have a once a year $15 prescription transfer fee to offset the time of transferring the prescription paperwork.

 With our wide array of imaging modalities, we can get the most comprehensive internal look at our patients.
 This allows us to better determine what is going on and how we can treat any disease or abnormality found.
-Our imaging modalities include digital dental radiographs, radiographs with both CR digital processing and traditional film, and portable ultrasound for reproductive work and focused abdominal scans.
+Our imaging modalities include digital dental radiographs, CR digital radiographs, and portable ultrasound for reproductive work and focused abdominal scans.
 For some cases, when advanced imaging such as echocardiography, CT or MRI are indicated, we will refer you to one of our local specialty centers.

-SurgeryWe offer a wide variety of both orthopedic, soft tissue, and elective surgeries in our surgery suite.
+We offer a wide variety of both soft tissue advanced procedures and elective surgeries in our surgery suite.
 Our clinic is well equipped with two gas anesthesia machines and monitoring equipment.
 This is so we can keep a close eye on your pet’s vital parameters, such as heart rate, respiration rate, blood pressure, carbon dioxide output, and ECG during surgery.
 The following are just a sample of some of the routine surgeries we offer:

 - Sterilization: also called spaying and neutering, this procedure removes the reproductive organs in an animal and prevents a wide variety of both medical and behavioral problems.